A period also called menses/menstruation, is a time when your body releases tissue it no longer needs.

 The onset of menstruation is a major moment of puberty in girls.
 It can be very confusing with all the physical and emotional changes occurring in the body.
 Many girls don’t have a very good understanding of periods and get stressed about normal changes occurring in the body.

-Here is a list of few things that are normal with the commencement of menstruation:
+Here are 4 common changes that are normal with the commencement of menstruation in most girls:

-- Mood swings: Fluctuating hormones also have an effect on our emotions.
-It is normal to feel anxious, sad, cranky or happy for no reason at all.
+Fluctuating hormones have an effect on your emotions.
+It is normal to feel anxious, sad, cranky, or happy for no reason at all.
 Mood swings usually go away after your periods are over and do not affect your overall mental well-being.

-- Cramps: Cramps in the abdomen, back, and groin area during periods are normal and can vary in intensity from mild to severe.
-Pain usually reduces by the 3rd day of your periods.
-A hot water bottle and rest may help or you can visit your gynaecologist who will prescribe you some medicines if the pain is unbearable.
+Cramps in your abdomen, back, and groin (area of your hip between your stomach and thigh) area during periods are normal and can vary in intensity from mild to severe.
+The pain usually reduces by the 3rd day of your period.
+Heat therapy from a hot water bottle or electric heat pad and rest may help you relieve cramps pain.
+Visit your gynaecologist if the pain is unbearable.